 Here are 6 proven ways hospitality operators can use technology to continue operating and boost their revenue.

 1. Live Streaming

-If the customers are restricted from visiting your premises, why not make an effort to visit them instead?
+If the customers are restricted from visiting your premises, why not visit them instead?
 We’re talking about live streaming!
 With just a video camera and a good internet connection on hand, you can ensure that the show goes on.
-From live band performances to pub quiz nights, you can bring the entertainment to the comfort of your customers’ own confines.
+From live band performances to pub quiz nights.
+You can bring the entertainment to the comfort of your customers’ own confines.

-Most social media platforms give you the option to stream events as they are happening or you could even run the stream from your website if you add this functionality.
-As you advertise the event, you can ask supporting customers to send a “donation” your way, in exchange for providing them with entertainment, that is.
+Most social media platforms give you the option to stream events as they are happening.
+You could also run the stream from your website if you add this functionality.
+As you advertise the event, you can ask supporting customers to send a “donation” your way, in exchange for providing them with entertainment.